Pennsylvania’s Canoe Creek State Park

 Frank Fellbaum Bat Sanctuary

 Along with the lake and the Kilns, another very popular attraction at Canoe Creek State Park is the bats.
-During summer evenings you can observe what was once one of the largest nursing colony of little brown bats located in Pennsylvania leaving their nest at the “Bat Church”.
+During summer evenings you can observe what was once one of the largest nursing colonies of little brown bats located in Pennsylvania leaving their nest at the “Bat Church”.

 The church was originally the Canoe Creek Church of the Brethren.
 Canoe Creek State Park purchased the church in the late 1980s and it is now named the “Frank Fellbaum Bat Sanctuary“.
 It is located on Turkey Valley Road just outside the main entrance to the Park.